 Read more >

-Participants who register for the scientific programme and attend sessions can download a certificate of attendance after completing an evaluation form first.
+Only participants who have registered for the scientific programme and have attended sessions (virtually or live) can download a certificate of attendance after completing an evaluation form.

 Continuing Medical Education (CME) credits will be applied for with the European Accreditation Council for Continuing Medical Education (EACCME).
 The EACCME is an institution of the European Union of Medical Specialists (UEMS).
 EACCME credits are recognized by the American Medical Association towards the Physician’s Recognition Award (PRA).
 ESHRE will not apply for CME for individual countries (i.e. only CME credits with EACCME will be applied for).

-A technical exhibition of pharmaceutical, surgical and laboratory products will be organized, and will be located in the exhibition area of the congress centre.
-The exhibition will be officially opened with the traditional welcome reception at 8 p.m. on Sunday, 25 June immediately following the Opening Ceremony of the Annual Meeting.
+A technical exhibition of pharmaceutical, surgical and laboratory products will be organised, and will be located in the exhibition area of the congress centre.
+The exhibition will be officially opened with the traditional Welcome Reception on Sunday, 7 July 2024 at 20:00, immediately following the Opening Ceremony of the Annual Meeting.

 Exhibitors will have the opportunity to meet (potential) customers, to have great visibility and to expand their global reach through our exhibition.

-The registration desk will be located in the entrance hall of the BellaCenter and will be open at the following hours:
+The registration desk will be located in entrance C of the RAI and will be open at the following hours:

 Please note that if you lose or misplace your badge, you will be required to pay a 100 Euro fee to have a new badge issued.

-The time zone in Denmark is Central European (Summer) Time CE(S)T, 1 hour ahead of Greenwich Mean Time (GMT +1).
+The time zone in Amsterdam, The Netherlands is Central European (Summer) Time CE(S)T, which is 1 hour ahead of Greenwich Mean Time (GMT +1).

 Share this page